lxndrblz/anatole/README.md

 ### Enable Table of Contents

-You can enable a table of contents on a per post basis by adding the following into the front matter of the posts your want the table of contents to appear on.
+You can enable a table of contents on a per post basis by adding the following parameter into the front matter of the posts you want the table of contents to appear on.

 ```md
 +++